 String of Pearls

 This much sought after String of Pearls, possibly the most delicate succulent plant there is.
 They have long spindly tendrils, lined with fleshy bead-like fronds.
+Its long vines look beautiful in higher positions or hanging containers.

-Although beautiful, it can be a little fussy when it comes to care.
+Although beautiful, it can be a little fussy when it comes to caring.
 It likes its soil on the dryer side as it is very vulnerable to rot and it needs to be in a consistently warm, bright spot.
 In winter, when less light is available, reduce watering to an absolute minimum.

 Growing pot size: 15cm plus hanging hook.
 We advise buying a larger decorative pot size as the lip of the hanging pot makes it slightly bigger